Brunosil97/Spartaproject-Plays_galore/README.md

 - Be able to have live data, so that if any items are deleted, updated or created it will show
 - Create unit tests for my controller

+**Sprint 3 Review**
+- Sprint 3 worked out really well and were able to complete everything
+- All user stories achieved and implemented
+- Able to have unit tests to test out CRUD Functioniality
+- Design not quite up to presentational standard

+**Sprint 3 Retrospective**
+- Needed to do more design for my WPF layer, which I have now, to make it more presentable
+- Needed to improve on my search function to run faster (changed event handlerer)